Places

 - Tegucigalpa: Catedral de San Miguel, El Picacho Christ statue, markets, and urban programs serving vulnerable families.

-- San Pedro Sula & Comayagua: outreach centres, artisan crafts, colonial cathedrals, and microenterprise networks.
+- San Pedro Sula & Comayagua: outreach centers, artisan crafts, colonial cathedrals, and microenterprise networks.

 - Copán Ruinas: Mayan archaeological park, Macaw Mountain bird rescue, and Lenca cultural villages.